New Mexico Counseling License Requirements

 How much do counselors in New Mexico make?

 New Mexico counselor salaries depend on geographical location, the type of counseling practiced, and the employer, as well as other factors.
-The average salary of all of the five primary counseling types in New Mexico is $48,730 per year.1-5
+The average salary of the four primary counseling types in New Mexico with available data is $54,540 per year.1-5

 Can I become a counselor without a degree in New Mexico?